mfdorst/bevy-wasm/README.md

 # Bevy WASM
-Scripts to setup, build and serve a bevy project on the web.
+Scripts to setup, build and serve a bevy project in the browser.

 ## How to use